pupil-labs/pupil-docs/src/developer/core/plugin-api.md

         pass

     def detect(self, frame, **kwargs):
-        # This read-only property must be implemented by the custom subclass.
+        # This method must be implemented by the custom subclass.
         #
-        # Returns a dictionary containing the pupil location and related metadata.
+        # Returns a pupil datum dictionary containing the pupil location and related metadata.
         # See Pupil Datum Format for a list of required keys:
         # https://docs.pupil-labs.com/developer/core/overview/#pupil-datum-format
         pass